sicpa-dlab/didcomm-rust/wasm/README.md

 ## Usage

-To use `didcomm-js` install it with npm
+To use `didcomm` install it with npm

 ```sh
 npm install didcomm --save # If you plan use webpack or other bundler